← Back to ArticlesTraining Tips

 • Cheap wraps shorter than 4 metres

-• Gel inner gloves (they don't support your wrists properly)
+• Gel inner gloves (they do not support your wrists properly)

 • Anything that looks gimmicky